Conditionals and loops#

 • Finally, the file connection is closed using .close

 Note how, by default, the first row is assumed to be the header and therefore only used to obtain the keys.
-That is, the first use of next returns the 2nd row in the CSV file.
+That is, the first use of next actually returns the 2nd row in the CSV file.

 Note

 There is also a csv.reader method, which returns a list of row values (rather than a dict as in the case of csv.DictReader), including the first row (!).
 For example, try executing reader=csv.reader(file), and then, consecutively, next(reader).
 Accessing the CSV file values through list indices may be easier for files that have two or three columns.
-However, accessing the values through dict keys (i.e., the column names) is more convenient with files that have many columns (such as stops.txt).
+However, accessing the values through dict keys (i.e., the column names) is more convenient with files that have many columns (such as 'stops.txt').

 Exercise 03-b